CITIES & URBAN DESIGN

 How a New Vision for Flexible Co-Living Conversions Can Support Housing Affordability

-Gensler and The Pew Charitable Trusts studied building typologies in three cities to better understand the potential in this unique office-to-residential conversion model.
+Gensler and The Pew Charitable Trusts studied building typologies in five cities to better understand the potential in this unique office-to-residential conversion model.

 “Because remote workers can now go pretty much anywhere, cities are going to have to start focusing on attracting residents, particularly millennials, and that means providing that smaller city experience, and not just focusing on attracting businesses.”